dmodel-ai/dmodel-ai.github.io/nulls/blog_post.md

 written to, it often does not have access to the assigning expression or type annotation, giving it no way to determine if the value will be optional or now.].
-For each position of interest, we prompt the model with the partial program that consists of all tokens up to (preceeding) and including that position.
+For each position of interest, we prompt the model with the partial program that consists of all tokens up to (preceding) and including that position.
 We then probe the model at the following token.
 We color the box above that position based on the output of the probe, and a scoring threshold inferred at train-time^[Red tokens are significantly below the threshold, and